paralax/ColossalOpera/hard/kanoodle.md

 The puzzle is to arrange all of the above tiles into a four sided figure with no gaps or overlaps.

 Your program should be able to emit a solution to this challenge.
 Bonus points if you can discover all of them.
 It's helpful if you keep the pieces identified by their letters to indicate their uniqueness.

+One solution is

+    EEGGGJJJJII
+    AEEEGCDDDDI
+    AAALGCHHDII
+    BBLLLCFHHKK
+    BBBLCCFFHKK